agateau/nanoci/README.md

 # Start nanoci

-Run `nanoci`.
-This will start the daemon, listening on port 5000 by default.
+Run `nanoci-server`.
+This will start the server on port 5000 (unless you changed the global configuration).

 # Trigger a build on each commit